 The Pixotope Solution

 The imaginative design of Pixotope allowed the implementation of augmented digital scenery without the need for a large or green-screen studio.
 The creative idea was to make the newsroom appear as if situated next to the local town hall, which was created digitally.
-To bond the two scenes together, a freely moving, the crane-mounted camera seamlessly drifted between the newsroom and town hall.
+To bond the two scenes together, a freely moving, the crane-mounted camera seamlessly drifted between the newsroom and the town hall.
 Since there was no green screen, the join between the two was generated by Pixotope using matching 3D digital objects and highly accurate camera tracking.

 “Our main objective was to create informative and photo-real digital segments that would seamlessly flow between a real-life environment and a virtual outside environment and give the viewer a new experience.
 We had yet to exercise the full power of Pixotope mixed reality platform, which we’d recently acquired from graphics integrator Post Logic, and we felt this live election production would be ideally suited for it.”